Royal Park, Melbourne: Modern history

-Commonwealth Games Village
+2006 Commonwealth Games

-In 2003 the Labor Government of Steve Bracks selected the 0.2 km2 former Royal Park Psychiatric Hospital site, bordering on Moonee Ponds Creek and in the neighbourhood of Royal Park (but not in the park), for the athletes village for the 2006 Commonwealth Games.
-After the games, the site developers, Australand and Citta Property Group, sold the housing.
-Opponents of the village criticised the building of the village citing the destruction of more than 1000 trees, demolition of 4 of the hospital buildings pending a heritage listing, and denigration of the heritage value of the remaining buildings, a lost opportunity to return a development back to public parkland, and privatisation of public lands.
+In 2003, the Bracks government selected the 20 ha former Royal Park Psychiatric Hospital site, bordering on Moonee Ponds Creek and located adjacent to the park, to house approximately 6,000 athletes during the 2006 Commonwealth Games.
+After the games, the site developers, Australand and Citta Property Group, were to further develop the site, provide 4 ha for additional parkland, develop 200 homes for public housing and ta 100-bed aged-care facility.
+Opponents criticised the building of the village citing the destruction of more than 1,000 trees, demolition of four hospital buildings pending a heritage listing, and denigration of the heritage value of the remaining buildings, a lost opportunity to return a development back to public parkland, and privatisation of public lands.

 Sporting groups criticised security arrangements for the athletes' village with large sections of the park and sporting grounds having security fencing erected for the exclusive use of athletes.
 This disrupted many community sporting associations from their regular use of sporting facilities.

-Royal Children's Hospital extension

-In 2005 the Bracks Labor Government selected an adjacent site in Royal Park to build a new Royal Children's Hospital.
-Sections of the old hospital were demolished and restored to parklands.

-While the move attracted some opposition from green groups, it was promoted with the claim that there would be no net loss of parkland at Royal Park.
-The basis of area calculations used to support this claim is unclear.
-Relocation of the hospital's helipad onto the roof of the new building has removed this impact from the park, but after completion of construction, it appears that the hospital buildings now occupy a substantially larger area than previously, and parkland has been lost.